vdclouis/vdclouis.github.io/about.md

 ---

 Hi, I'm Louis Van de Calseyde, a mostly self taught web developer from Ghent, Belgium.
-I'm currently working for [Showpad](http://www.showpad.com) as frontend dev on various applications that the platform Showpad is.
+I'm currently working for [Showpad](http://www.showpad.com) as frontend developer on various applications that the platform Showpad is.

 Previously I worked for [Yaska](http://yaska.eu) on projects like Nespresso and eHealth Nordic.
 While I was at school I co-founded a creative agency, [Integral Studios](http://integralstudios.be/) with 2 friends.